 While planning our trip, we got plenty of recommendations to try to visit the Isle of Skye.
 We drove along miles and miles of tiny roads to take a tiny ferry at Glenelg across the Kyle Rhea.

 We did a chippy lunch in Broadford along our drive around the island.
-The Old Man of Storr beckoned to us, but in the end the midges won out.2Plus, the severe logging happening there reminded us of the Tunguska Event.
+The Old Man of Storr beckoned to us, but in the end the midges won out. ((Heed the warnings you’ve heard about the bugs.
+Their bites leave nasty, itchy welts.))Plus, the severe logging happening there reminded us of the Tunguska Event.
 We drove on to Duntulm Castle.
 We came back onto the mainland via the bridge at Kyle Akin and just missed the last tour of the Eilean Donan Castle.
 But it was still free to take in the sights from the outside.

 Oban, Inverness and two kinds of Falls between them